nataraj2/erftools/notebooks/era5/README.md

 5. The following directories are to be copied into the ERF run directory.
 `Output/3D`- The binary files (`*bin`) for lateral forcing.
 `Output/Surface` -  The binary files (`*.bin`) for surface fluxes.
 The first file in `Output/3D` can be used as the initial condition file.
+The domain extents to be used is written into `Output/domain_extents.txt`.

 Various example inputs for different hurricanes are provided in this folder.